-Cops: Missing Nevada teen Naomi Irion found dead
+Body of missing 18-year-old Naomi Irion is found at ‘gravesite’ in rural Nevada

 Troy Driver, 41, was charged with kidnapping Wednesday before remains were identified as missing teen

-A body found in a remote region of Nevada has been confirmed as that of missing 18-year-old Nevada teen Naomi Irion, authorities said late Wednesday.
+A body found in a remote region of Nevada has been confirmed as that of missing 18-year-old Naomi Irion.

+Ms Irion vanished almost three weeks ago from a Walmart parking lot in Fernley, about 30 miles (48 kilometers) east of Reno, when she was seen in surveillance footage waiting for a shuttle to her job in nearby Panasonic.

+That was when she was approached by a man identified by police as 41-year-old Troy Driver, who was arrested for kidnapping the teenager last week.
+He was seen getting into her car.

-A tip led investigators to a “possible gravesite” on Tuesday, according to a joint press release from Churchill and Lyon County Sheriff’s Offices - issued just hours after 41-year-old Troy Driver was given $750,000 bond on a charge of first degree kidnapping via a zoom bail hearing.
+Authorities said that a tip led investigators to a “possible gravesite”, where a body was found on Tuesday.

+An autopsy on Wednesday confirmed it was Ms Irion, according to a joint press release from Churchill and Lyon County sheriff’s offices.
-Investigators from both departments searched “a remote part of Churchill County” and discovered the body of an adult Caucasian female from that gravesite, the release said; it was confirmed on Wednesday as Ms Irion, who’d moved to Nevada last year after growing up internationally in a diplomat family.

-“We would like to extend our sympathy and condolences to the Irion family and thank all the volunteers for their hard work in trying to find Naomi and bring closure to the family,” the departments said, adding that both counties would “continue to work closely” on the open and active investigation.
+“We would like to extend our sympathy and condolences to the Irion family and thank all the volunteers for their hard work in trying to find Naomi and bring closure to the family,” the release said.

-The teen’s brother, Casey Valley, wrote on Facebook following the release: “I can’t believe this.
-I’m at a loss for words.

-“Thanks to everyone for your support.
-Now comes a different kind of effort.
-Naomi was taken away from us far too soon. #JusticeforNaomi.”
+It added that the counties would “continue to work closely” on the open and active investigation.

+The announcement came after Driver was arraigned on charges including first-degree kidnapping at a hearing attended by Ms Irion’s family.

 Outside of the courthouse following the hearing, Ms Irion’s brother, Casey Valley - who’d first raised the alarm about her disappearance - told reporters: “I’m surprised that there was bail at all.”